 Twitter this post

-Richard Piotrowski CFA is a former #1 ranked securities analyst, and the Managing Partner of Outram Research LLC, which focuses on assisting startups and prospective turnaround companies define an executable product strategy, competitive strategy, and an exit strategy.
+Richard Piotrowski CFA is a former #1 ranked securities analyst, and the Managing Partner of Outram Research LLC, which focuses on assisting startups and prospective turnaround companies to define their value chain, as well as define an executable product, partnership, competitive and exit strategies.
 You can follow Richard on Twitter: @Angelpitchdoc.
 He can be reached at email@example.com, or at his blog: angelpitchdoc.wordpress.com.
 Also check out our website: www.outramresearch.com